ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 - **Trends And Implications:**.
   - High monetary value customers are still churning, indicating potential gaps in retention strategies for valuable segments.
   - The recency of their last purchases suggests a need for more frequent engagement to prevent future churn.
-  - Differing average order values imply that personalized strategies might be needed based on spending habits.
+  - Differing average order values imply that personalised strategies might be needed based on spending habits.

 - **Actionable Takeaways:**.
   - Implement targeted re-engagement campaigns for high CLTV customers to recover lost value.
   - Increase communication frequency to ensure all tiers of customers remain engaged and active.
-  - Develop personalized offers or incentives based on past spending behavior to encourage repeat purchases.
+  - Develop personalised offers or incentives based on past spending behavior to encourage repeat purchases.

 #